jermafenser/doom64-dc/README.md

 - UNCAPPED FRAME RATE, variable with correct physics.
 60 FPS in the majority of the game with lights and normal mapping.

 - 8bpp world textures.
-Reduces VRAM pressure / frequency of texture flushing (reduced frequency of graphical glitches).
+Reduces VRAM pressure / frequency of texture flushing (reduced frequency of graphical glitches in bonus levels).

 - VMU SAVING IS NOW SUPPORTED. **5 free blocks are required.**